 Craton.
 The stable central part of a continent.
 This usually consists of a continental shield surrounded by a continental platform.

 Cross Bedding.
-A feature of sedimentary rocks laid down in
+A feature of sedimentary rocks laid down in a

-lying at a steep angle to the main beds.
+at a steep angle to the main beds.

 Crust.
 The outer layer of the earth, which is about 25 miles thick in the Jemez area.
 It is high in silica compared with the underlying mantle and less dense.